chinamike65/hugo-tuolesi/content/book2/book2en.md

 Then there is the Yi Ding Li, the belief in the Three Jewels is the Yi Ding Li, the quiet faith, the belief that does not turn back is the Yi Ding Li.

-The function of prostration is to generate respect and purity for the Three Jewels, and it can counteract arrogance.
+The function of prostration is to generate respect and purity for the Three Jewels of Refuge, and it can counteract arrogance.
 When kneeling down to pray, it will give up arrogance.

 When bowing, recite: